Albert Anker: Works

 During his studies, Anker produced a series of works with historical and biblical themes, including paintings of Luther and Calvin.
 Soon after returning to Ins, though, he turned to what would become his signature theme: the everyday life of people in rural communities.
 His paintings depict his fellow citizens in an unpretentious and plain manner, without idealising country life, but also without the critical examination of social conditions that can be found in the works of contemporaries such as Daumier, Courbet or Millet.
 Although Anker did paint occasional scenes with a social significance, such as visits by usurers or charlatans to the village, his affirmative and idealistic Christian world-view did not include an inclination to issue any sort of overt challenge.

 Also prominent in Anker's work are the more than 30 still lifes he created.
 They depict both rural and urban table settings in the tradition of Chardin, their realist solidity reflecting Anker's vision of a harmonic and stable world order.
 In addition, Anker created hundreds of commissioned watercolours and drawings, mostly portraits and illustrations, including for an edition of Jeremias Gotthelf's collected works.
 Between 1866, the year Anker settled to Paris and 1892, Anker also decorated more than 500 faience plates for the Alsatian pottery industrial Théodore Deck.

-Anker was quick to reach his artistic objectives and never strayed from his chosen path.
-His works, though, exude a sense of conciliation and understanding as well as a calm trust in Swiss democracy; they are executed with great skill, providing brilliance to everyday scenes through subtle choices in colouring and lighting.
-Their parochial motives belie the open-mindedness towards contemporary European art and events that Anker's correspondence reflects.
+Anker developed a consistent artistic style that he maintained throughout his career.
+His works reflect themes of everyday Swiss life and have been associated with a sense of calm and an affinity for Swiss democracy, with attention to colouring and lighting noted as characteristic features of his technique.
+While his subjects are largely parochial, his correspondence suggests an engagement with contemporary European art and events beyond his immediate surroundings.